vincentheimann/astro-swiss-theme-docs/docs/GETTING_STARTED.md

 }
 ```

-Try it!
-The theme will update immediately.
+The theme will update immediately in your browser.

-### 3. Update Site Name & Description (3 minutes)
+### 3. Update Site Metadata

 Open `src/i18n/ui.ts` and find the `fr:` section (French):